Kurento/kurento/source/Architecture.rst

    languages supported by Thrift such as Python, C/C++, PHP, etc. It is important to remark that the Media API is a media-plane control API.
-   In other words, its objective is to expose the capability of managing media objects, but it does not provide any signaling plane capabilities.
+   In other words, its objective is to expose the capability of managing media objects, but it does not provide any signalling plane capabilities.
 -  **Content API**: Is a Java EE layer, which consumes the Media API and exposes its capabilities through a simple modularity based on two types of objects: *ContentHandlers* and *ContentSessions*.
-   ContentHandlers are abstractions extending the Java EE Servlet API making possible the creation of multimedia applications just by managing signaling events happening into a session (e.g.
+   ContentHandlers are abstractions extending the Java EE Servlet API making possible the creation of multimedia applications just by managing signalling events happening into a session (e.g.
    *onContentRequest*, *onContentTerminated*, etc.) *ContentSessions* represent specific client applications accessing to the infrastructure and have an associated state.
-The Content API is a signaling plane API, which makes possible to react to signaling messages received from the client and to execute the appropriate application logic (e.g. authenticate, connect to a database, execute a web service, use the Media API, etc.) at the appropriate instants.
+The Content API is a signalling plane API, which makes possible to react to signalling messages received from the client and to execute the appropriate application logic (e.g. authenticate, connect to a database, execute a web service, use the Media API, etc.) at the appropriate instants.